 • Governmental Funds: Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
-Because this information does not encompass the additional long-term focus of the District-wide statements, additional information at the bottom of the governmental funds statements explains the relationship (or differences) between them.
-The governmental fund statements focus primarily on current financial resources and often have a budgetary orientation.
-Governmental funds include the general fund, special aid fund, school lunch fund, capital projects fund, and the debt service fund.
+Because this information does not encompass the additional long-term focus of the District-wide statements, additional information at the bottom of the governmental funds statements focus primarily on current financial resources and often have a budgetary orientation.
+Governmental funds include the general fund, special aid fund, school lunch fund, special revenue fund, capital projects fund, and the debt service fund.
 Required financial statements are the balance sheet and the statement of revenue, expenditures, and changes in fund balance.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) FOR THE FISCAL YEAR ENDED JUNE 30, 2021